-Below is a summary of the key findings identified in the 2018 Annual Mortality Report:
+Below is a summary of the key findings identified in the 2019 Annual Mortality Report:

-The 2018 DBHDD NOW/COMP waiver mortality rate was 13.3 deaths per 1,000 individuals.
-The 2018 mortality rate did not differ significantly from the DBHDD NOW/COMP waiver mortality rates in 2016 and 2017.

-Increasing age was significantly associated with mortality.

-Increasing health risk was significantly associated with mortality.

-Mortality increased markedly for individuals in the 45-54 age group.
-Increased risk of mortality due to increasing age is also found in the general U.S. and Georgia populations.

-Life expectancy for the 2018 NOW/COMP waiver population (54.4 years) is comparable to the average age of death for intellectual and developmental disability populations as reported in other state mortality reports and in published, peer-reviewed research (50.4 to 58.7 years).

-Heart diseases were the leading cause of death in the general populations of U.S. (2016) and Georgia (2017), as well as DBHDD's NOW/COMP waiver population (2018).
-As in past years, most leading causes of death in the U.S. and Georgia and the most prevalent causes of death in the NOW/COMP waiver population in 2018 were similar: heart diseases, cancer, respiratory diseases, renal, pneumonia, and Alzheimer's disease.

-Five of the leading causes of death for DBHDD's intellectual and developmental disability population were not common to the top causes of death in the U.S. and Georgia: disability, sepsis, aspiration pneumonia, epilepsy / seizures, and gastrointestinal diseases.

-The most common critical- and high-risk deficient provider practices centered on individual care and prevention, including medical care needs, failure to respond to an apparent change in individuals' health conditions, and failure to respond to an emergency in a manner that would protect the welfare of the individual.

-Most providers had none or very few deficient practices (from CMRC reviews) that were identified to pose risk to individuals.
+- The 2019 DBHDD NOW/COMP waiver mortality rate was 16.7 deaths per 1,000 individuals.
+The 2019 mortality rate did not differ significantly from the DBHDD NOW/COMP waiver mortality rates in 2017 and 2018. - Increasing age was significantly associated with mortality. - Increasing health risk was significantly associated with mortality. - Mortality increased markedly for individuals in the 45-54 age group.
+Increased risk of mortality due to increasing age is also found in the general U.S. and Georgia populations. - Life expectancy for the 2019 NOW/COMP waiver population (53.2 years) is comparable to the average age of death for intellectual and developmental disability populations as reported in other state mortality reports and in published, peer-reviewed research (50.4 to 58.7 years). - Heart diseases were the leading cause of death in the general populations of U.S. (2017) and Georgia (2018), as well as DBHDD's NOW/COMP waiver population (2019).
+As in past years, most leading causes of death in the U.S. and Georgia and the most prevalent causes of death in the NOW/COMP waiver population in 2019 were similar: heart diseases, cancer, respiratory diseases, renal, pneumonia, and neurological conditions. - Four of the leading causes of death for DBHDD's IDD population were not common to the top causes of death in the U.S. and Georgia: disability, sepsis, aspiration pneumonia, and gastrointestinal diseases. - The most common critical- and high-risk deficient provider practices centered on individual care and prevention, including assessments and treatment plans, medical care needs, medication management, coordination of care, and failure to respond to an emergency or change in condition in a manner that would protect the welfare of the individual. - Most providers had none or very few deficient practices (from CMRC reviews) that were identified to pose risk to individuals.

-Appendix A: Method for Mortality Review and Analysis
+APPENDIX A: METHOD FOR MORTALITY REVIEW AND ANALYSIS